 Pamela Paul is the editor of The New York Times Book Review and oversees books coverage at The New York Times.
 She is also the host of the weekly Book Review podcast.

 She is the author of six books: ” The Starter Marriage and the Future of Matrimony” was named one of the best books of 2002 by The Washington Post; her second book, “Pornified,” was named one of the best books of 2005 by The San Francisco Chronicle.
 She is also the author of “Parenting, Inc.”, “By the Book: Writers on Literature and the Literary Life from The New York Times Book Review,” “My Life with Bob: Flawed Heroine Keeps Book of Books, Plot Ensues” and “How to Raise a Reader,” co-written with Maria Russo..

-Paul has been a contributor to Time magazine and a columnist for Worth.
-She also originated and wrote the Studied column in The New York Times Sunday Styles section.
-Her work has appeared in The Atlantic, The Washington Post, The New York Times Education Life, The Economist, Vogue, Slate and more.
+Paul has been a contributor to Time magazine and The Economist, and a columnist for The New York Times Sunday Styles section and Worth magazine.
+Her work has also appeared in The Atlantic, The Washington Post, The New York Times Magazine, Vogue, and other publications.